Sign In Forgot Password

 We once again are holding services and events in the Bragg Sanctuary at All Souls Unitarian Universalist Church in midtown Kansas City, across from the Kemper Museum of Contemporary Art and the Kansas City Art Institute.
 We also continue to hold some events via Zoom or livestream.

 Our worship is informal, warm and open to everyone regardless of where you happen to be on your Jewish journey.
 We use the Mishkan T’filah for Travelers, the new prayer book from the Reform Movement, but we’re open to new voices in the Jewish world and regularly draw from other sources.
 Music is a focal point of our worship … we like to sing!
-Our music director, Lara Steinel, leads a diverse ensemble of musicians.
+Our music director, Karen Engebretson, leads a diverse ensemble of musicians.
 Rabbi Alpert weaves discussion into each service, explaining the intent and varying interpretations of prayers, texts and rituals.
 A brief period of meditation is usually included, along with the opportunity to greet visitors and each other.
 We also offer a healing blessing, the Mi Shebeirach, for those who are ill in our community.

 Periodically, Kol Ami invites a speaker to participate and briefly address the congregation on a topic relevant to our vision and mission.